EKarton/UofT-Remote-CDF-Printer/README.md

 ### Printing documents:
 1. Put all the documents that you want to print from your local machine to the folder containing the shell script
-2. Run the shell script (for Window users, open up bash and type print.sh)
+2. Run the shell script by typing the command ```sh print.sh```.
+It will print all documents that are present in the folder (except for print.sh).

 ### Credits:
 The shell script was developed by Emilio Kartono